CommWebTeam/en_to_fr_mapper/README.md

 These markers are automatically removed in part 2.

 ## Part 2:
-Using the manually realigned outputs from part 1 as inputs, map french contents from the old structure onto the new english structure.
+Using the manually realigned outputs from part 1 as inputs, the tool maps french contents from the old structure onto the new english structure.
 As described in [part 1](#part-1), this is done by finding each value in the list of english content in the new english structure, and replacing it with the same indexed value in the list of french content.

+This part is where the tool attempts to automate the process of translation.
+The implementation details are as follows:

 The tool sorts the english content list into tiers by string length of the content (the highest tier of content, i.e. the longest pieces, appear first on the ordered content list), with content within tiers being sorted by original order.
 For each value in the list, it searches the new structure for the value using the following rules in order, ignoring leading and trailing whitespace.
 1. Full tag/line: the content should consist of either an entire line in the new english structure, or the entire content for a tag.